ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
+Every iOS developer must understand how State Management works in SwiftUI. - <a href="https://medium.com/@nirosha.iosdeveloper/every-ios-developer-must-understand-how-state-management-works-in-swiftui-b3957188b3fb" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nirosha Srinivasan`**

+<blockquote>Dear iOS developer, it’s the right time to transition from UIKit to SwiftUI.
+This post will help you understand why state management is…</blockquote>

+<h3>2.
 Restarting My Dreams at 36: The Sixth Attempt at iOS App Development - <a href="https://medium.com/practice-in-public/restarting-my-dreams-at-36-the-sixth-attempt-at-ios-app-development-88403c27184c" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Practice in Public`**

 <blockquote>From quitting five times to restarting again — why I’m determined to keep going.</blockquote>

-<h3>2.
+<h3>3.
 5 Insane iOS 18 Features You’re Not Using Right - <a href="https://medium.com/@evilgeek/5-insane-ios-18-features-youre-not-using-right-adf47b501300" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Evil Geek`**

 <blockquote>Apple gives us; we take it for granted!</blockquote>

-<h3>3.
-Understanding the @frozen Attribute in Swift: A Guide for Developers - <a href="https://medium.com/@shobhakartiwari/understanding-the-frozen-attribute-in-swift-a-guide-for-developers-bbb98cf8c235" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>In Swift, the @frozen attribute is a powerful feature used to mark enums as immutable in terms of their possible cases, providing both…</blockquote>

 <h3>4.
 Why you should use Xcode 16 buildable folders instead of groups - <a href="https://medium.com/@dimillian/why-you-should-use-xcode-16-buildable-folders-instead-of-groups-6f438611914d" target="_blank" rel="noopener noreferrer">link</a></h3>